tldr-pages/tldr/pages/linux/nordvpn.md

 > Command-line interface for NordVPN.
 > More information: <https://nordvpn.com/download/linux/>.

-- Interactively log into your NordVPN account:
+- Interactively log into a NordVPN account:

 `nordvpn login`